River rafting safety protocols to observe

 Reserve water rescue personnel assess and inspect the safety protocols of river rafting companies and are regularly in contact with the river safety coordinator.
 They are equipped with dry suits, life vests, and beacons.
 River rafting safety staff should be in constant contact with the reserves regarding safety equipment and training.
 Reserves are available to rescue people who are trapped within a river raft or river travel area, potentially drowning.

 In the event of water emergency, river rafting safety staff are equipped with an electronic monitoring system, which can alert river safety staff, reserve water rescue personnel, and rescue personnel in the case of a safety emergency.
+These would have had a gwo advanced rescue training course or something similar to be able to help those in need in these situations.
 Reserves carry rescue equipment in the event a person is submerged within the river.
 Reserves also have beacons and other emergency equipment.
 The reserve river rafting safety staff is regularly in contact with the river safety coordinator in the case of any river rafting safety issues.

 Even if all safety protocols are followed, accidents happen.
 The river safety coordinator and other river safety staff are in constant contact with the river safety coordinator and other river safety officials in the case of river emergencies.
 River safety personnel are trained as river patrol officers.
 The river safety coordinator is trained to lead river emergency rescues.
 River safety officials are familiar with all river incidents, and can reach people in the most serious situations within minutes.
 River safety is a necessary element in order to lead a river rescue.